MauroS5/teslabox/README.md

   # To enable telegram notification, enter this
   Environment="TELEGRAM_ACCESS_TOKEN=***"

-  # If your run other projects, like Tesla Android, change the port number to avoid conflict
+  # If your run other projects using port 80, change the following port number to avoid conflict
   Environment="ADMIN_PORT=80"

   Type=simple